OctopusDeploy/docs/docs/infrastructure/workers/dynamic-worker-pools.md

 ## Available Dynamic Worker Images

-Worker images are rebuilt on a regular basis, so they are up to date with the latest security patches.
+Worker images are rebuilt on a regular basis, so that the operating system is up to date with the latest security patches.

 ### Windows Server Core 2019